la2050/challenge/_2020/live/providence-saint-johns-child-and-family-development-center.md

   We note that a review of 35 studies from 6 countries (Tillman et al., 2018) showed that nature positively impacts mental health in children and teens.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >
+  -Boys and Girls Club will partner with CFDC on outings.
+Since 1944, BCG has been giving youth what they need to succeed, currently serving 4,000+ youth ages 6-18 in 128 LA zip codes by providing a safe and nurturing environment.

+  -RAND Corp, a nonprofit nonpartisan research group, will be the research partner for the project.
+Rand helps improve policy and decision making through research and analysis, developing solutions to public policy challenges throughout the world.
+Each year, more than 5 million research products are downloaded from RAND.org by policymakers, academics, and the general public.

+  -Sierra Club’s Inspiring Connections Outdoors will be providing training/technical assistance to CFDC staff.
+ICO provides youth with opportunities and resources to explore the outdoors.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Communications support